Oral Surgery Postoperative Instructions

 - Slight elevation of temperature for 24-48 hours

-- Trismus (tightness) of the muscles may cause difficulty in opening of mouth
+- Trismus (tightness) of the muscles may cause difficulty in opening of the mouth

 - Sharp edges in the surgical areas